Improving the lives of animals

-The Hospital for Small Animals provides excellent care for a host of pets in the Edinburgh community and beyond.
-It also offers a range of specialist services such as emergency and critical care.
+Our Hospital for Small Animals provides excellent care for a host of pets including dogs, cats, rabbits, and exotics.
+We also offer a range of special services including emergency and critical care.
 Our hospital staff and students strive to provide the very best of care for all our animal patients.

 Jeanne Marchig International Centre for Animal Welfare Education

 The Jeanne Marchig International Centre for Animal Welfare Education is a venture with ambitious objectives committed to improving the health and welfare of animals through education, training, research and promoting the important role of veterinarians in protecting animal welfare, as well as supporting capacity building in animal welfare within various parts of the world.

 The JMICAWE is a hub of expertise on animal welfare education, collaborating with international partners to advance understanding of animal welfare issues.

 Our mission is to improve the diagnosis, prevention and treatment of cancer affecting companion animals, as well as to help translate research and knowledge to improve cancer care in people.
 It is a fully comprehensive cancer centre that offers advanced therapy including surgery, chemotherapy, radiation therapy and palliative care.

 Our ophthalmology department was established in 2019 to investigate and treat vision threatening and painful conditions of the eyes, and to teach the next generation of veterinary surgeons about ocular disease.
 Whilst based in the Hospital for Small Animals, our veterinary ophthalmologists work across the campus, offering specialist advice and treatment to species great and small.